taltektc/CucumberOnline3x_March24/README.md

 - Maven
 - IDE: IntelliJ Community Edition

+# List of dependencies we need
+- selenium-java
+- cucumber-testng
+- cucumber-java
+- cucumber-testng
+- javafaker

+# Plugins in IntelliJ
+- Cucumber for Java
+- Gherkin

 # How to create a new framework from scratch
 - Go to GitHub and create a new repo/project
 - Clone project into your local